The Main Details is

 File

-MP3.
-Useful when you have MP3 and WAV copies of audio and wish to easily find
+rather than an MP3.
+Useful when you have MP3 and WAV copies of audio and wish to

-this marker can help you determine if the track already exists as a WAV
+Numbers), this marker can help you determine if the track already exists as a

 This will also export a Source attribute to mAirList v6 MMD as Source=MP3 or Source=WAV